oscar9181/Instagram/README.md

 #### Description
 This is a social media app that  a user can have an account  post images like and comment

+#### Installation
+* Clone the repository Create a virtual environment Install Django and other requirements in my requirements.txt file in your repository folder Run the IP address on the browser

 #### User stories
   ##### As a user:
+   + User can register account in the application
    + Sign in to the application to start using.
    + Upload my pictures to the application
    + See my profile with all my pictures.